Sweet, sticky, and crunchy granola exploding with vanilla and almond flavors. Ditch store-bought, healthy homemade granola is easy!

 - 2 and 1/2 cups (213g) old-fashioned whole rolled oats

 - 3/4 cup (100g) slivered or sliced almonds*

 - pinch salt (about 1/8 teaspoon)

 - 1/4 teaspoon almond extract

-- Preheat oven to 300F degrees.
+- Preheat oven to 300°F (149°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.

 - Toss the oats, almonds, cinnamon, and salt in a large bowl.
 Set aside.
 In a medium bowl, whisk the maple syrup and coconut oil together until combined.
 Whisk in the almond and vanilla extracts.
 Pour over the oats and toss to coat.
 Make sure all of the oats are moistened.

-- Make ahead tip: Granola is the perfect recipe to make ahead because it stays fresh for so long.
+- Make Ahead & Freezing Instructions: Granola is the perfect recipe to make ahead because it stays fresh for so long.
 Store this in an airtight container at room temperature for up to 3 weeks.
 You can also freeze it for up to 3 months.

-- I used honey roasted slivered almonds that I found at Trader Joe's - they're delicious!
+- Almonds: I used honey roasted slivered almonds that I found at Trader Joe’s—they’re delicious!
 If you use honey roasted almonds, the granola will no longer be vegan.

 On the second interval my recipe, even short on ingredients, became clustered and tasty.
 Thanks for sharing this with me

 I don’t know how I have never found you but every single recipe I have made of yours has been 10 STARS!
 I’ve made a couple granolas before and they were not crispy at all..more like stale.
 I will never buy store bought granola again.
 We love you in this house, Sally!